vogtalex/mnist_gui/README.md

 How to run run_gui.py:

-    1. Add neural network to models folder
+    1. Add neural network architecture to models folder
-    2. Save your model weights from training into "model_weights.pth"
+    2. Save your model weights from training into "lenet_mnist_model.pth" -Developer Note: Change this into search for .pth file
-    3. Save images in array as data.npy.
-This can be just done through numpy "save('data.npy', images)".
-    Images represents the following structure in an array [modelPrediction, trueValue, image]. create_images.py is an example of saving images.
+    3. python tsne_setup.py
     4. python run_gui.py

 P.S.
 Let me know if you need help with saving images.
 Let me know if there are any issues as well.